Forró in Europe: Why a Brazilian Dance Found Such a Strong Home Abroad

 Touch, presence, and human connection

-In many European countries, especially in places where social physical contact is less common in everyday life, forró creates a rare type of interaction centered around trust, listening, improvisation, and physical presence.
+In many European countries, especially in places where social physical contact is less common in everyday life, forró creates a kind of physical and social interaction that has become increasingly rare in many modern environments.

 Several teachers in Europe describe part of their work not simply as teaching movements, but as helping people become comfortable with proximity, embrace, and non-verbal communication.
+And interestingly, despite the close embrace, many dancers experience forró as safer and more welcoming than many nightlife environments centered around performance or social pressure.

 Europe became part of the story of forró